Love’s Labour’s Lost

 Director

 Toby is an actor and theatre maker from York.
 Toby trained at LAMDA.
 His theatre credits include Small Change (Omnibus Theatre); The Wolf of Wall Street and The Great Gatsby (Hartshorn Hook); York Mystery Plays (York Minster); Antigone (Barbican).
 Toby performed in Shakespeare in The Squares’ Twelfth Night as the Duke Orsino / Sir Toby Belch and as Parolles / Assistant Director for All’s Well That Ends Well.
+Toby made is Shakespeare in the Square’s Director debut with last year’s The Taming of the Shrew.

 Francesca Gregson